-Alloy content is not the only aspect to consider when choosing a grade of stainless steel; the material’s processing also affects is mechanical response.
-The duration of time steel is held at different temperatures as part of its cooling process, as well as the total speed at which it is cooled, can affect its overall quality.
+Alloy content is not the only aspect to consider when choosing a grade of stainless steel; the material’s processing also affects the mechanical response.
+The duration of time steel is held at different temperatures as part of its cooling process, as well as the total speed at which it is cooled can affect its overall quality.

 3. Factor in Form and Process

 Austenitic stainless steel is widely available in bar, wire, tube, pipe, sheet, and plate forms; Most products require additional forming or machining before they can be used for their specific application.

 Stainless steel tubing, for instance, may need bending or coiling, re-drawing, machining, welding, or end forming.
 If your stainless steel will see machining processes like CNC machining, drilling, reaming, bevel cutting, chamfering, knurling, or threading, choose a machining rate that mitigates the risk of work hardening or select a “free-machining” grade containing sulfur.

 When welding any stainless steel parts, embrittlement in the weld area is a top concern.
 Choose a lower carbon grade like 304, 304L, or 316L to reduce carbide formation.

 Many designers choose stainless steel for its aesthetic appearance, whether that appearance is a shiny, electropolished “bright” finish, a dull “pickled” finish, a matte surface polished to a specific RMS, or a light-absorbing black oxide coating.
 Austenitic stainless steel grades can take any of these finishes plus the common addition of passivation.